 Monthly GST Returns Filing

 Regular taxpayers would have to file GSTR-1, GSTR-2 and GSTR-3 (monthly returns).
 Taxpayers with multiple registrations within a state would have to file GSTR-1, GSTR-2 and GSTR-3 for each of the GST registrations obtained separately.
-All the monthly returns has to be filed online through a common portal managed by Goods and Service Tax Network (GSTN).
+All the monthly returns have to be filed online through a common portal managed by the Goods and Service Tax Network (GSTN).

 Annual GST Return Filing

 Each business will have to file an annual return, known as GSTR 9.
 This will be on top of the monthly returns and is to be filed by 31st December of the next financial year.

 Composite taxpayers will have to file GSTR 4, which will be filed quarterly.
 The composite tax will be a flat rate of tax, which a business pays based on their turnover in a specific period.
 They will not be able to take input credits for their purchases.
 Taxpayers eligible for the composite scheme can opt against the composite scheme and file monthly returns and thereby claim input tax credits on their purchases/supplies as well.
 Annual return (GSTR-8) will be filed by all normal / regular taxpayers.
 It will be based on financial records.
 A compounding taxpayer will also need to file a simple annual return.
 With GST, though the taxes are getting simplified which is a good for all businesses, there may be an increased burden of compliances on businesses as they have to file a total of 37 returns in year (3 x monthly returns for 12 months; and one return annually) Related Articles: GST Compliance Rating and Why It is Important for You, Composition of Tax Levy Scheme for Small Business in GST, GST Impact on IT and Consultancy Services